bintangshada/simple-java-speaker-tugasPBO/README.md

 # simple-java-speaker-tugasPBO
 its just my homework about OOP

-i post this task just for learning git
+i post this for learning github work